Skip to main content

 Rodents have a significantly higher density of GLP-1 receptors on their thyroid C-cells than humans do, making them more susceptible to this effect.
 Large-scale human cohort studies and cardiovascular outcomes trials have not demonstrated a clear causal link between GLP-1 agonist use and MTC in the general population.
 However, the therapy is contraindicated in individuals with a personal or family history of MTC or Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).

-When combining this with hormone therapy, the question becomes ∞ does modulating the with testosterone or estrogen alter this risk profile?
+When combining this with hormone therapy, the question becomes ∞ does modulating the endocrine system with testosterone or estrogen alter this risk profile?
 There is currently no direct evidence to suggest that sex hormone modulation increases the baseline risk of MTC associated with GLP-1 agonists.

 The primary safety protocol remains unchanged ∞ careful screening for personal and family history of thyroid cancer.
 A prudent long-term surveillance strategy would involve baseline and periodic measurement of serum calcitonin, a biomarker for C-cell hyperplasia, in individuals on long-term combination therapy, especially if any thyroid nodules are detected on physical examination or imaging.